domaframework/doma-tools-for-intellij/README.md

 - Suggest functions during code completion from the ExpressionFunctions implementation classes registered in the settings.

 ## Refactoring
-Along with the Dao name change, we will refactor the SQL file directory and file name.
+Along with the DAO name change, we will refactor the SQL file directory and file name.

-- After refactoring the Dao name, change the SQL deployment directory name as well.
+- After refactoring the DAO name, change the SQL deployment directory name as well.
-- After refactoring the Dao method name, we will also change the SQL file name.
+- After refactoring the DAO method name, we will also change the SQL file name.
-- After refactoring the Dao package, we will also change the SQL directory.
+- After refactoring the DAO package, we will also change the SQL directory.
 ![RenameDao.gif](images/gif/RenameDao.gif)

 ## Formatter(Preview)